-- Selection of a Time-of-Use (TOU) rate option or default to Schedule TOU-D-4-9PM, with highest rates from 4 p.m. - 9 p.m.
+- Selection of a Time-of-Use (TOU) rate option or default to Schedule TOU-D-A (4 p.m.- 9 p.m.).
 For TOU rate options, visit on.sce.com/tousaverates. - Selection to have any applicable energy charges billed monthly or annually.